dsv-su/george/README.md

 To login, you first have to browse to `http://localhost:8080` and authenticate to initialise the Spring session, after you can go access the frontend at `http://localhost:5173`.

+### API Specification
+The frontend uses a generated specification from the backend's OpenAPI specification.
+To update it start the application and run `cd frontend && npm run update-api`.

 ### Docker
 To run the backend in a docker container, run `docker compose -f docker-compose.yml --profile backend up`.
 To run the frontend in a docker container, use `--profile frontend up`.